thepushkarp/Authored-CP-Problems/README.md

 # authored-cp-problems

-## A list of CP problems authored my me
+## A list of CP problems authored by me

 TODO: Add Solution Codes and Editorials